Thredbo / Perisher ski resort reviews

 snow-forecast.com does exactly what it says on the tin, and is my usual go to for accurate snow forecasts:

 Have you been riding in Thredbo or Perisher?
 What did you think?
 Are you a local who thinks I’m talking rubbish, or do you have a great tip to share?
-Does my information need updating?
-Leave a comment below and let us know!
+Leave a comment below and I’ll get back to you.

 This page contains affiliate links i.e. if you use them to book accommodation or purchase travel insurance, 4corners7seas will receive a commission from Agoda or World Nomads; this commission comes out of their profit margin at no extra cost to you.
 I’m linking to them because I know, use, and trust their products.
 If you’ve found this page helpful, please consider using my links; thank you in advance should you choose to do so!